How to Draw Large Circuit Circular Labyrinths

 3 Section 9 Circuit Circular Labyrinth

-A now a standard 9 circuit broken into 3 sections.
+• Now a standard 9 circuit broken into 3 sections.
 This could also have the entrance and final stretch pathways centered at the goal.
 My example only shows the final stretch to the goal centered.
 A little bit of mathematics - this is the only version where the initial pathway enters all the way into the maze.
-This would be the case for any odd numbered section circular labyrinth (like a 5 or 7 section - neither example is shown - try it !)
+This would be the case for any odd numbered section circular labyrinth (like a 5 or 7 section - neither example is shown - try it !).
+You switch sections in this labyrinth in alternating places, outside wall, next to the center, outside wall etc.

 3 sectioned 9 Circuit Circular Labyrinth